Maui’s best campgrounds

 Hike-in Wilderness Camping and Cabins in Haleakala

-The Kapalaoa cabin sits at 7,250 feet and requires either a 5.5-mile hike down the Sliding Sands Trail or a 7.3 mile hike down the Halemau’u Trail.
-Keep an eye out for silversword, a rare plant only found in Haleakala with sword-like leaves and silver hairs.
-The cabin is rustic with minimal amenities but provides a welcome refuge from the harsh Haleakala conditions.
+The Kapalaoa cabin sits at 7,250 feet and can only be reached by either a 5.5-mile hike down the Sliding Sands Trail or a 7.3 mile hike down the Halemau’u Trail.
+Keep an eye out for silversword, a rare plant that is only found in Haleakala and has sword-like leaves and silver hairs.
+The cabin is quite rustic and has minimal amenities, but it provides a welcome refuge from the harsh conditions of Haleakala.

 - Non-potable water